-SAIL is the world’s largest-circulation sailing magazine.
-We write, edit and design for everyone who sails—aboard a one-design boat or an offshore racer, aboard a daysailer on a tiny lake or a cruiser crossing great oceans and great distances.
+At SAIL we write, edit and design for everyone who sails—aboard a one-design boat or an offshore racer, aboard a daysailer on a tiny lake or a cruiser crossing great oceans and great distances.
 Our how-to and technical articles concentrate on the techniques of sailing, or the many aspects of naval architecture and construction, boat systems, and gear.
 Our features emphasize the joy and rewards of the sailing life.
 Many of our favorite features are simultaneously entertaining, practical and instructive.
-SAIL‘s readers want to know everything about sailing.
+SAIL's readers want to know everything about sailing.
 And they want to see it, too.
 Some photographs printed in SAIL are there because they illustrate one point clearly; others are there because they contain a universe of beauty.
-Our writers are encouraged to also be photographers, and to think about photography while they think about writing.
+Our writers are encouraged to also be photographers and to think about photography while they think about writing.

 A popular article length is 1,500-3,000 words, though it takes a strong concept to merit maximum length.
 Most stories in SAIL are shorter, and very, very short pieces are prized.
 Developing writers should pay attention to sections at the front of the magazine and be alert to our search for small stories with punch.